Guozai/freelance_engine_customized_wordpress/README.md

 This is a child theme

-So you need to copy all the contents in freelance_engine_customized_wordpress fold to your wordpress/wp-content/themes/freelanceengine-child/ fold.
+So you need to copy all the contents in freelance_engine_customized_wordpress folder to your wordpress/wp-content/themes/freelanceengine-child/ folder.

 Also, you need to install the theme named 'freelance engine'